 “The sense of self and being true defines who you really are.
 The mistake is made when you lie to yourself trying to hide the truth.
 If you wear a mask for too long, there will come a time when you can not remove it without removing your face.”

 “My name is Aleana, and I am 47.
 I always felt a bit different when it comes to my gender like most Transgender people.
 After a great deal of pain and denial, I guess I just got to a point where I had to start living my truth, I was sick of living a facade.
 You see I have gender Dysphoria, fairly mild compared to some, but sometimes still difficult to deal with nonetheless.
-I have been going through my Transition for a long time and on Hormone Replacement Therapy for 12 months now.
+I have been going through my Transition for a long time and on Hormone Replacement Therapy for over 24 months now.
 I’m feeling really positive with the way it’s going.
 For those who don’t understand Gender Dysphoria is not an illness per-se, it is more like being a guitar that is not tuned right.
 You can play a song but it is never correct.
 Once the guitar is in tune the music is divine.
 The noise of Dysphoria is gone; I am finally able to live true to myself”.